Jerry Falwell's Deal With the Devil

 1987 / Washington Post,

-Oct.
-15, 1989] That was the case with Falwell's friends, Dan Reber and Jimmy Thomas, who – besides their non-profit – ran a small for-profit company called Direct Mail Communications.
+That was the case with Falwell's friends, Dan Reber and Jimmy Thomas, who – besides their non-profit – ran a small for-profit company called Direct Mail Communications.
 According to court records, $5 million – more than one-third of its income in one year – came from a direct-mail subscription drive for Moon's Insight magazine.
-Red Flags From time to time, Moon's penetration of conservative ranks raised red flags among Republicans.
-In 1983, the GOP's moderate Ripon Society charged that the New Right had entered "an alliance of expediency" with Moon's church.
-Ripon's

 chairman, Rep. Jim Leach,